Not All Whey Protein Is Created Equal

 When you hear the words WHEY PROTEIN you might often think of the bulk muscle building powders in many bodybuilding stores.
 The truth is that many of these brands (and even many of the natural brands in health food stores) are using an inferior source of whey protein which has resulted in giving this nutritional powerhouse a bad wrap.

 In this article we want to set the record straight on whey protein plus offer some tips on what you should be looking out for in order to gain its maximum health benefits.

 Whey protein is derived from milk during the making of cheese through a natural fermentation process.
 Cow's milk contains two types of protein, one that consists of 80% of casein protein and the other 20% of whey protein.
 When cheese is created, the casein is the part of the milk that makes up the cheese, and the whey protein is the liquid that is left over after you separate out all the milk solids.

 You might have also noticed the liquid on top of natural yogurts when you open them at home.
-That is whey protein in it's original form and you can separate it using a cheese cloth, which we explain how to do in the Food Matters Recipe Book.
+That is whey protein in it's original form and you can separate it using a cheese cloth.
 The liquid whey then goes through a drying process to remove all the water to turn it into powder.

 The RAW Processing Difference